jwinnfeild2517/typescript-cinema/README.md

 # TypeScript Cinema
 ## Goal

-Our goal is to create a React/Redux app to browse movie using the [The Movie Db API](https://developers.themoviedb.org/3/getting-started/introduction).
+Our goal is to create a React/Redux app to browse movies using the [The Movie Db API](https://developers.themoviedb.org/3/getting-started/introduction).

 ## Visual
 <img src="./public/app-visual.jpg">